gabalayan/WireShark-Project/README.md

 ### Scenario 2: Spotting an infected Windows host on the network
 The Security team received reports of an infected Windows host on the network.
 The machines in the network live in the range `172.16.4.0/24`.
 The domain `mind-hammer.net` is associated with the infected computer.
 The Domain Controller for the network is located at `172.16.4.4` and is named Mind-Hammer-DC.
 We are tasked to inspect the traffic to determine more details about the infected Windows machine and determine where the infection originated.
-   * Investigating the infected Windows machine.
+   * Investigating the infected Windows machine
       - To find the infected Windows machine, we need to first filter for DNS traffic within the IP address range to see which devices are communicating with the domain controller.
       - Filtering for `ip.addr==172.16.4.0/24 && dns` gives us these results.
       - ![](Images/VWM%20Rotterdam%20PC%20Hostname.JPG)